ziyaowangecon/ziyaowangecon.github.io/_pages/about.md

 ## About Me
 I am a PhD candidate in Economics at [Northeastern University](https://cssh.northeastern.edu/economics/).
 I am on the 2025-2026 job market.

-My research spans **Industrial Organization**, **Development and Growth**, and **Applied Econometrics**, with a special focus on *Productivity*, *Technological Change*, *Economics of AI*, and *Market Power*. ​
+My research spans **Industrial Organization**, **Development and Growth**, and **Applied Econometrics**, with a special focus on *Productivity*, *Technological Change*, *Market Power*, and *Economics of AI*. ​

 My work explains where firm productivity growth comes from—which inputs, which technologies, and which policies.
-I develop and estimate structural models that capture firm behavior and market structure, and provide evidence-based insights that speak to reform design, AI adoption, and business strategy.
+I develop and estimate structural models that capture firm behavior and market structure, and provide evidence-based insights that speak to reform design, technology (AI) adoption, and business strategy.

 <!--I hold an M.Sc. in Economics from the University of Wisconsin-Madison, an M.Sc. in Finance & Economics from the University of Southampton, and a B.A. in Economics from the China University of Geosciences.-->